 And then she disclosed that it was at the school that I used to be attached to.
-It was probably the longest attachment that I involved in, till I had to quit before migrating to Italy.
+The one where it was probably the longest attachment that I involved in, till I had to quit before migrating to Italy.
 I was amused.
-After one legacy, a new one comes in
+It was as if after one legacy, a new one comes in.

 Hema : Come lah!
 There will be a staff meeting tomorrow!

 And thus, it was the perfect opportunity for me to meet up with ex colleagues.

 It took a while for me to get used to.
 The building and the area changed so much from the construction works that I had to make a huge roundabout looking for the new entrance.

 By the time I entered the school, pretty much everyone was pretty surprised to see me.
 I saw a number of familiar as well as new faces.
 And I learnt that there were a number of staff who has transferred or had already retired.

 It was really nice to catch up with my ex colleagues and seeing how they were.
 I just wished that I had more time.